-Vacation in Machu Picchu?
-Unquestionably, the best decision when deciding to roam around the world.
-Many hikers are more than prepared to venture into the famous Inca Trail, but are there any other adventurous trek to get to the Inca Citadel?
-Luckily, Cusco Peru Travel has the answer: YES!
-The 4-day Jungle Trek to Machu Picchu.
+Looking to enjoy a vacation in Machu Picchu?
+Without a doubt, the best decision when deciding to travel around the world.
+Many hikers are more than prepared to venture on the famous Inca Trail, but there are many other adventure treks to reach the Inca citadel.
+Fortunately, together with the experts at Cusco Peru Travel, we have the answer.
+The 4-day Jungle Trek to Machu Picchu!

 The Jungle Trek to Machu Picchu is one of the most exciting and adventurous treks in the Cusco region.
-Indeed it’s really popular among backpackers due to its range of fun and cool activities as well as its cheap price.
-The Jungle Trek to Machu Picchu combines trekking with many other adventurous activities like biking, jungle trekking, rafting, and zip-lining.
-It sounds like an incredible multi-activity tour, eh?
+In fact, it is very popular with backpackers due to its variety of fun and joyful activities, as well as its inexpensive price.
+The Jungle Trek to Machu Picchu combines trekking with many other adventure activities such as cycling, jungle trekking, rafting, and zip-lining.
+Sounds like an amazing tour with multiple activities, huh?

-Most trekking companies offer the Jungle Trek to Machu Picchu on a 4-days/ 3-nights itinerary, others on a 3-days/ 2-nights itinerary.
-So, adventurous souls and thrill-seekers, you must choose properly which one fits you best.
-We will provide you an idea of a day-by-day itinerary on the Jungle Trek to Machu Picchu.
-Are you ready for this high-adventure and low-cost trek?
-Let’s get started!
+Most trekking companies offer the Jungle Trek to Machu Picchu in a 4-day / 3-night itinerary.
+While others on a 3-day / 2-night itinerary.
+Therefore, adventurous souls and thrill-seekers, you must correctly choose which one best suits your needs.
+We will give you an idea of a day-by-day itinerary on the Jungle Trek to Machu Picchu.
+Are you ready for this high adventure, low-cost hike?
+Let us begin!

 The first day of the Jungle Trek to Machu Picchu begins with a scenic ride up through beautiful Andean mountains to Ollantaytambo, in the Sacred Valley of the Incas.
 You will stop to take in some of the sights.
 Then, the bus climbs up to the top of the impressive Abra Malaga Pass that sets at 4,200 meters above sea level… The adventure has just begun!